Is a Leaking Air Conditioner Dangerous?

 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like Cooler Tymes LLC to fix an air conditioner coolant leak.
-In most situations, it might just be better to request air conditioning installation since Freon is costly.
-Manufacturing of this coolant was halted in 2020 due to its damaging effects on the ozone layer.
+Freon is bad for your health if handled improperly, so you’ll want an HVAC professional like Cooler Tymes LLC to repair an air conditioner coolant leak.
+In most situations, it may just be better to request air conditioning installation since Freon is costly.
+Production of this coolant was halted in 2020 due to its damaging effects on the ozone layer.
 As a result, just reduced recycled quantities are available.

-Rely on Cooler Tymes LLC for Fixing Your Air Conditioner Leaks
+Trust Cooler Tymes LLC for Repairing Your Leaky Air Conditioner

 When it comes to air conditioning repair in Litchfield Park, go with the company your neighbors and friends depend on.
-We’ve been known for our quick, friendly and affordable services since 2011.
-Call us at 623-208-6444 to request your appointment now!
+We’ve been known for our fast, friendly and affordable services since {year}.
+Call us at 623-208-6444 to schedule your appointment now!